Murtu1609/Assignment/README.md

 run terraform init, validate and apply

 # Details
-The script creates 2 lambda functions that are invoked by rest api's
+The script creates 2 lambda functions using .net core3.1(powershell) that are invoked by rest api's

 the first function dicesimulation takes inputs of NoOfDice, NoOfSides and NoOfRolls via a query string